rmx/threejs-collada/README.md

 Building
 ========

+If you do not want to build it yourself, go to the download section and see what is there.

 If you have coffeescript, compile the file `ColladaLoader2.coffee`.
 Otherwise, follow these instructions:
 * Clone this repository
 * Install node (http://nodejs.org/)